pierre-scality/scalws-tools/README.md

 ##### `show`

 Displays information about existing lab resources.
 By default, it shows instances and their status, including hostname and timezone information retrieved via SSH.
+Without argument it will show machines created via this tool (owned by same owner)

 *   **Usage:** `./labws.py show [-x <prefix>] [-p <pattern>] [-e]`
 *   **Arguments:**